Hisense U7S Pro Review

 Review Hisense U7S Pro TV features Review Hisense U7S Pro TV features

-The sound on the U7S Pro is really good, certainly above average.
-Hisense has changed the design of the casing compared to the U7Q Pro model, and now we find a built-in subwoofer, which is a low-frequency speaker, at the back.
-Thanks to it, the bass is well audible.
-The Chinese manufacturer is heavily promoting its collaboration this year with engineers from Devialet, who were responsible for the audio tuning in this model.
-Evidence of this is the previously mentioned logo on the casing.
-The only thing we need to nitpick about is the behavior of the TV at full power.
-At maximum volume (set to 100%), the casing experiences unpleasant vibrations, and there is a clearly audible irritating creaking of the plastic.
-Fortunately, lowering the volume to about 80% completely eliminates this problem.
+The audio in the U7S Pro is really good and certainly above average.
+Hisense changed the cabinet design compared with the U7Q Pro, and now there is a built-in subwoofer on the back, which makes the bass clearly audible.
+The Chinese manufacturer has been heavily promoting this year's collaboration with engineers from Devialet, who handled the audio tuning for this model.
+Proof of that is the aforementioned logo on the cabinet.
+The only thing to criticize is the TV's behavior at maximum volume.
+At maximum volume (set to 100%), the cabinet vibrates unpleasantly and you can clearly hear annoying plastic creaks.
+Fortunately, lowering the volume to around 80% completely eliminates the problem.

 Acoustic Measurements